Avoiding these five mistakes is crucial to building your business and reputation.

 2. Your leadership team has concerns about data confidentiality and integrity.

-3. Your leadership team acknowledges that they have concerns about their services provider but lack the technical expertise to adequately evaluate provider performance.
+3. Your leadership team acknowledges that they have concerns about their services provider but lack the technical expertise to evaluate provider performance adequately.

 Indirect responsibility involves moving beyond yourself and taking action to help people or situations around you that call for assistance.
 We provide inspection and oversight services to leadership teams that accept their duty and responsibility to protect the business from harm.